sirishacyd/terraform/README.md

 ![destroy](screenshots/destroy.png)

-### Project2: web server running Apache2 within a custom VPC in your AWS account.
-The server will be accessible from the internet via its Elastic IP address, allowing you to serve web content on ports 80 and 443.
+### Project2: Web server running Apache2 within a custom VPC in the AWS account.
+The server will be accessible from the internet via its Elastic IP address, it allow to serve web content on ports 80 and 443.

 Steps: